Healthy Homes Assessment Tutira

 Daniel

-What time Do I require to be in compliance with the Healthy Homes Standards?
+What time should I require to be in compliance with requirements of the Healthy Homes Standards?

 Tutira Healthy Homes Compliance Timeframes

-• A Healthy Homes Intent to Comply Statement along with an Insulation Declaration and an Insurance Statement should be included with any renewed, new or modified tenancy agreement.
+• A Healthy Homes Statement of Intent to Comply, an Insulation Statement and an Insurance Statement should be included with any renewal, new or modified tenancy agreement.

-From July 1st 2021
+From 1 July 2021

-• All rental houses must comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All rentals homes must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes